 oil-based products and opt for water-based products instead.
 Remember, oil is the enemy, and your body is already producing a lot of it, so you definitely do not want to be adding to the oil on your face with these types of products.
 Be sure to purchase the right cleansers, moisturizers, and makeup products by reading the labels carefully.
 They should all say “non-

 Teens deal with a lot every day, both at school and at home.
 And some teens even have jobs that they have to go to and deal with.
 Therefore, it is no surprise that their stress levels are usually really high.
 Stress throws your hormones out of control, and this can lead to excess oil production on the skin, which leads to acne formation.
 Using relaxation techniques can help minimize the amount of stress your body deals with.
-There are a variety of reasons why teens suffer with acne.
+There are a variety of reasons why teens suffer from acne.
 Knowing these causes can help you pinpoint the problem that is making your skin break out in pimples.

 This post has been authored by Kim Smith, a receptionist at Cosmetic Skin and Surgery Center, a clinic specializing in fat reduction procedures.
-She is a diligent employee and she enjoys reading her favorite novels when she gets free from work.
+She is a diligent employee and she enjoys reading her favourite novels when she gets free from work.